 Summer camp is a great opportunity to cultivate new leaders or invite special guests to see your unit in action.
 Visitors are welcome in camp and must sign-in and sign-out through the camp administration building.
 Visitors may join your unit for a meal with the purchase of a meal ticket 24 hours in advance through the camp administration building.
-Rates for meal tickets are:
+Rates for meal tickets are (prices to be confirmed):

-Breakfast - \$8.00 Lunch - \$10.00 Dinner - \$12.00
+Breakfast - \$12.00 Lunch - \$14.00 Dinner - \$16.00

-Overnight adult visitors will be charged \$30 per night or \$150 per week.
+Overnight adult visitors will be charged \$42 per night or \$210 per week.
 Sleeping facilities will not be guaranteed for adults staying less than a full week.
-Camp Rodney will provide camp tent space if available and/or space to bring and setup their own tent.
+Camp Rodney will provide camp tent space if available and/or space to bring and set up their own tent.
 Youth visitors may not stay overnight.
 Family and friends traveling a distance are asked to book local accommodations if necessary.